Battle of Lützen (1813): Prelude

 After crossing the Flossgraben, Blücher was to bear leftwards in first line, seeking, as soon as possible, to gain with his left the insignificant Grüna brook which flows from Gross Grimma to Dehlitz, and sending cavalry and artillery to hold the heights beyond the brook.
 His right was to be kept refused on the Flossgraben, and an advance was to be made with the left leading, between the Rippach stream and the Flossgraben.
 The second line to follow the first.
 Kleist, at Lindenau and Leipzig, was only to act when he heard the main body of the army engaged far to his left.
 If he found himself attacked by very superior forces, he would retreat through Leipzig on Wurzen.
 Miloradovich was to advance towards Zeitz.
 In the event of an attack in force by the enemy from Weissenfels on Blücher's left, the Russian Guard would move to the left from Stontzsch, and attack the French right.
-The aim of all manoeuvres was to reach the enemy's right flank.
+The aim was to reach the enemy's right flank.